jakubzzak/serverless-openapi-documentation/README.md

 #### `cookieParams`

-Cookie parameters can be described as follow:
+Cookie parameters can be described as follows:

 * `name`: the name of the query variable
 * `description`: a description of the query variable